 The goal of the Bill of Rights Institute is to help the next generation understand the freedom & opportunity the Constitution offers.

 The CATO Institute celebrates Constitution Day each year with the release of the new issue of the Cato Supreme Court Review and with a day‐long symposium featuring noted scholars discussing the recently concluded Supreme Court term and the important cases coming up.
-They will be hosting their annual symposium virtually on September 17, 2020 at 10:45 am.
-Click this link to register.
+They will be hosting their annual symposium virtually on September 17, 2021 beginning at 10:45 am ET.